-Protected areas are part of a much larger matrix of actions needed to conserve a minimum threshold of 30 percent of the natural world before the end of this decade.
+Protected areas are part of a a much larger matrix of strategies needed to conserve a minimum threshold of 30 percent of the natural world before the end of this decade.
 Policies to curb wildlife trade and natural resources extraction, reduce pollution, and mitigate climate change would greatly improve their success.
 Further, establishing payment structures that recognize the benefits of natural areas to human society—from freshwater supply to carbon sequestration to the mitigation of natural disasters like fire and hurricanes—can motivate new funding for conservation and protected areas management.

 The 30x30 goals are vital to the future of all life on Earth—including our own.
 These goals are bold and unprecedented in scale, but they are also achievable through coordinated and collaborative efforts that build off best practices.
 TNC is committed to 30x30 as our guiding framework for protection going forward.